Zululand Rhino Orphanage

 This includes, but is not limited to, ensuring nutritional sustenance through milk and supplemental feed, as well as veterinary care and attention to ensure our orphans are in good physical health.
 Mental stimulation and the encouragement of natural behaviours is also a key aspect of our orphans’ rehabilitation, as is caring for their emotional needs following the traumas many of them go through losing their mothers.

-Eight of our orphans have been successfully released back into the wild and we receive regular updates on how they are doing.
-All our re-wilded orphans are fitted with tracking collars to ensure the teams on the ground can keep a close eye on them to ensure they are settling well in the wild and to keep them safe from the risk of poaching.
+Sixteen of our orphans have been successfully released back into the wild and we receive regular updates on how they are doing.
+All our rewilded orphans are fitted with tracking collars to ensure the teams on the ground can keep a close eye on them to ensure they are settling well in the wild and to keep them safe from the risk of poaching.
 Re-wilding our orphans gives them the chance to function as part of their natural habitat, playing an important ecological role whilst also having the chance to add to future generations of their species.

 The expansion of the orphanage facilities, doubling the capacity